Signed in as:

 The connection between foreign companies and U.S. Congress members who voted against certifying the results of the 2020 U.S. presidential election – Democracy, human rights and rule of law concerns

-If a company or trade association tries to disclaim responsibility for which candidates receive donations from its PAC, that would be misleading.
+If a company or firm tries to disclaim responsibility for which candidates receive donations from its PAC, that would be misleading.

 Here are the facts: